Viasat/conlink/docs/guides/examples.md

 address/interface to the internal address/interface (dummy) where the web server is running.

+NOTE: The conlink container runs in full privileged mode in order to be able to create vlans in the root namespace.

 Create an environment file with the name of the parent host interface and the external IP addresses to assign to each container: